-America’s Iconic and Largest Grouse Species (Centrocercus urophasianus)
+America’s Iconic and Largest Grouse Species (Centrocercus urophasianus) hailing from the West

 If you are from the western half of the country, you are no doubt familiar with the greater sage-grouse.
 This iconic and immediately recognizable bird is one that hails from the central sagebrush flats of our country.
 It is the largest grouse species in North America – larger even than its close cousin, the Gunnison sage-grouse (Centrocercus minimus), which is slightly different looking and endemic to small portions of Colorado, Utah and Arizona.
 Habitat loss and climate change have steadily decreased populations of the greater sage-grouse and placed them in the conservation spotlight over the last few decades.
 Here are some interesting facts about the greater sage-grouse.

 Description and Life History of the Greater Sage-Grouse